brettwooldridge/HikariCP/README.md

 ``driverClassName`` to wrap an old-school DriverManager-based JDBC driver.
 The HikariCP team considers ``dataSourceClassName`` to be a superior method of creating connections compared to ``driverClassName``. *Default: none*

-:arrow_right:``dataSource``<br/>
-This property is only available via programmatic configuration.
-This property allows you to directly set the instance of the ``DataSource`` to be wrapped by the pool, rather than having HikariCP construct it via reflection.
-When this property is specified, the ``dataSourceClassName`` property and all DataSource-specific properties will be ignored.
-*Default: none*

 :abc:``driverClassName``<br/>
 This property allows HikariCP to wrap an old-school JDBC driver as a ``javax.sql.DataSource``.